nifyacorp/backend/README.md

 The ultimate goal is to build a robust platform that intelligently filters the noise of information overload, delivering only what truly matters to each user at the right time and in the right format.

-For technical specifications and implementation details, please refer to the [TECHNICAL-SPECIFICATION.md](./TECHNICAL-SPECIFICATION.md) file.

-A comprehensive API backend designed for LLM-powered notification and subscription management, orchestrating content processing across multiple AI models.

 ## 🧠 Key Features

 - **Multi-Model Orchestration**: Routes processing tasks to specialized LLMs based on content type